Kgalagadi Camping: The Essential Guide inc Video

 black maned -lion-sniffing-the-water-bottle at Mabua camp in KTP

-An early evening visitor
+An early evening visitor ©Lifejourney4two

-Essential Guide to Camping in the Kgalagadi National Park
+🦁 What’s In This Guide to Camping in the Kgalagadi National Park

-Kgalagadi Camping Map
+Map: Kgalagadi Camping

 The camps we stayed in, over the week of camping in the Kgalagadi, are marked in red.
 And our route across from the Mabuasehube area in Botswana, to Twee Riverien in South Africa, is marked in blue.